The Birthday List.

 On her birthday that Fall, we made the first list.

-We wrote down our wishes and dreams for our children, our jobs, our families.
+We wrote down our wishes and dreams for our children, our jobs, ourselves, and our families.

-It was a joyful moment of discussing good things.
-Financially strapped, divorcing, and broken as people, it seemed out of reach at the time to think things would be so different, but somehow our outlook improved when we wrote down what we would like to see happen.
+Many joyful moments came from discussing all the good things, the blessings that still remained in our lives and those to come.
+Financially strapped, divorcing, and emotionally drained, it seemed out of reach at the time to think things would be so different, but somehow our outlook improved when we wrote down what we would like to see happen.

 With that first list, we wanted to believe God had our best interests at heart.